The Muroidea is a superfamily of rodents that includes both hamsters and gerbils along with other relatives like voles, mice, and rats.

 There are at least 1,750 different species classified as muroids under this superfamily.
-They live on all continents around the globe, excluding Antarctica.
+They live on all continents around the globe, excluding cold Antarctica.

-Among the entire superfamily, only gerbils and hamsters have become popular house pets.
+Among the entire superfamily, only gerbils and hamsters have become popular house animals.
 This happened for a couple of reasons; mainly due to their lack of aggression, small and cute appearance, and easy maintainability.

 Most people, however, tend to mention gerbils and hamsters in the same sentence without actually knowing the difference between the two animals.
 If you’d like to buy a hamster or gerbil but can’t decide which, make sure you keep reading all the way until the end.